andyxf1029/minimal-mistakes/docs/_docs/01-quick-start-guide.md

   <!-- <figcaption>Example of teaser images found in the related posts module.</figcaption> -->
 </figure>

 –  Click Record to launch the browser.
 While recording, actions performed on the browser will be captured and generated into test steps.
-Provide start url and device, click OK of Record dialog when you start recording.
+Provide start URL and device, click OK of Record dialog when you start recording.

 <figure>